bhuisgen/blog-server/README.md

 ## Features

 - Support pages and posts with comments, tags and categories
-- Content generated from static Markdown files or by API calls
+- Content generated from static Markdown files or by REST API
 - Content indexed in database (Redis, SQLite, PostgreSQL, MySQL)
+- User permissions by groups and roles
 - Client API authentication by keys or tokens
 - Local authentication by user credentials
-- External authentication through OAuth/OpenID providers (Facebook, GitHub, Google, LinkedIn, Twitter)
+- External authentication through remote providers (Facebook, GitHub, Google, LinkedIn, Twitter)
-- User permissions by groups and roles
-- User blacklists by IP address, email and username
+- Client blacklist support by IP address, email and username

 ## Getting blog-server